-How to make a DIY Geometric Painted Planter:
+How to make DIY Geometric Painted Flower Pots:

 Gather your supplies.
-Clean off your planter using an alcohol wipe and let it dry.
+Clean off your planters or flower pot using an alcohol wipe and let it dry.

-Place a strip of painter’s tape onto the self-healing cutting mat and cut 1/8″ strips using a craft knife.
+Place a strip of painter’s tape onto the self-healing cutting mat and cut 1/8″>craft knife and metal ruler.
 Tape from corner to corner and press firmly down to avoid paint seeping under the tape.
-I chose triangle shapes for this planter but you could use whatever you like.
+I chose triangle shapes for this planter but you could use whatever shapes you like.

-Now I’ve been told that it’s best to try to remove the strips when the paint is still dry.
+Now I’ve been told that it’s best to try to remove the strips from the flower pot when the paint is still dry.
 I must paint really slowly because my paint is almost always dry before I can peel it up.

 I learned the hard way the last time that I painted ceramics to score the blue paint strips before peeling it back.
 Just run a craft knife slowly against the side of the painter’s tape and then gently pull it up.
 Go slowly here and you’ll avoid touch ups.

-Follow your paint instructions to cure the paint.
+Last step!
+Follow your paint instructions to cure the paint on your planter or terracotta flower pot.
 My multi-surface paint label said that it will air cure in 21 days OR bake in an oven for 30 minutes at 350 degrees Fahrenheit.

-You could also paint a large planter for outdoors too using outdoor paint.
-Tell me – what would you make with geometric shapes?
+You could also paint large terracotta plants or planters for outdoors too using outdoor paint.
+Tell me: What would you make with painted geometric shapes?